Learn something new every day More Info... by email

 The endocardium is sometimes affected in cases of myocardial infarction, or heart attack.
 In such cases, the tissue can become damaged due to ischemia, or insufficient blood supply.
 Another disorder affecting the myocardium is infective endocarditis, or bacterial infection of the myocardium.
 Infective endocarditis can cause symptoms including fever, heart murmur, hemorrhaging, and blood in the urine.

-An intersting bit of information I came accross regarding endothelial cells is that the cells can be tested for their health.
+An intersting bit of information I came across regarding endothelial cells is that the cells can be tested for their health.

 It appears that a simple test, a finger sesor, can predict future problems.
 It depends on the result of the test, low test score is an indication of poor endothelial health in outwardly healthy people.